espressif/esptool/README.md

 The next arguments to write_flash are one or more pairs of offset (address) and file name.
 When generating ESP8266 "version 1" images, the file names created by elf2image include the flash offsets as part of the file name.
 For "version 2" images, the bootloader and linker script you are using determines the flash offset.

-You may need to specify arguments for [flash mode and flash size](#flash-modes) as well (flash size is autodetected in the recent versions and usually can be omitted).
+You may also need to specify arguments for [flash mode and flash size](#flash-modes), if you wish to override the defaults.
 For example:

 ```
 esptool.py --port /dev/ttyUSB0 write_flash --flash_mode qio --flash_size 32m 0x0 bootloader.bin 0x1000 my_app.bin